goarray/PlanetBiomGenerator/Readme.md

 # Starfield Planet Biome Generator

-⚠️ This tool does not paint detailed landscapes or terrain.
+⚠️ This tool does not paint detailed landscapes or terrain. ⚠️

-It only generates ANAM.biom files for selected planets and wraps biomes around the equator.
+It only generates ANAM.biom files for selected planets and wraps the biomes around the equator.
-Use other tools for visual/terrain biome editing.
+Use other tools for actual biome editing.

 ----

 ## Features

-- Exports all biomes from selected Starfield planets in xEdit
+- Exports all biome FormIDs from selected planets in xEdit to a PlanetBiomes.csv

-- Generates one .biom file per planet for inclusion in your mod
+- Generates one [ANAM].biom file per planet

 - Includes a batch tool to automate generation

-- Compatible with Starfield Creation Kit planet definitions

-- - `Biomes.csv` includes all generic base game biomes, excluding named ones (like sandyearth, etc.)
+- `Biomes.csv` includes all generic base game biomes, excluding named ones (like sandyearth, etc.)

 ## xEdit Automation Scripts